thorpj/puppet-jupyterhub/README.md

 ## Limitations

 To enable the different spawners, set the right boolean to `true`.
-You can only enable one spawner at a time.
 At the moment, only the sudospawner and systemdspawner are supported.

-By default systemd is used for the service.
-You can disable the service management by setting
+There is a lib for facter to detect the initsystem.
+Only systemd and sysvinit are supported.
+To disable the management of the service set following parameter in hiera.
+The module still copies the bash script to start up Jupyterhub, so you can start it throught the script.

 ```yaml
 jupyterhub::service_manage: false